keymapperorg/KeyMapper/docs/faq.md

 The Key Mapper keyboard must be enabled in your device settings and chosen as the active keyboard.
 See Quick Start Guide for help.

-## Why isn’t the Key Mapper “choose keyboard” notification working?
-On Android 8.1 and newer, ROOT permission is required since Google has blocked the ability for apps to open the input method picker outside of the app.
-Therefore, this feature is not available on these newer devices.
-If your device isn’t rooted, Use the Android system's “Change keyboard” notification instead by tapping somewhere you can type and pressing the notification in the notification drawer.
-If your version of Android doesn't show a notification then there might be an icon in your navigation bar.

 ## Volume increases to max/minimum when pressing power and the respective volume button when the phone is off
 This seems to be a bug with accessibility services on Android Pie and newer for some devices.
 It happens with the Macrodroid app as well when you only enable their accessibility service which filters keyevents.
 I tested Key Mapper with no code in the onKeyEvent function in the accessibility service and it still happens.
 I've tested it on a rooted OOS Android 10 OnePlus 6T, rooted stock Android Pie custom ROM on the OnePlus 6t, non-rooted OOS Android 10 OnePlus 7 Pro.
 It doesn't seem to happen with Android 10 on the Pixel 2.